-École Moody Middle School of the Arts has a collaborative and progressive behaviour support plan in place to assist with the alignment of all stakeholders to the code of conduct by focusing on expected behaviour and restorative practice in our school.
+École Citadel Middle School has a collaborative and progressive behaviour support plan in place to assist with the alignment of all stakeholders to the code of conduct by focusing on expected behaviour and restorative practice in our school.
 Each year we review and update our expectations to best reflect our values and beliefs in our learning community.
 Our focus is on a restorative justice approach to create and maintain a peaceful environment for all students and staff.